-For 2016, the Company delivered another strong year of financial and operating performance on the back of record revenue of \$628.6 million and net earnings of \$136.5 million.
-For the fifth consecutive year, the Company achieved its full year production and cost guidance.
-The Company produced 416,741 ounces of gold, which was in line with the full year guidance range of 385,000 to 425,000 ounces of gold and produced 21,123 tonnes of copper, slightly exceeding the full year guidance.
-In addition, the Company continued to lower its consolidated cost base and for 2016, recorded an All-In Sustaining Costs of \$708 per ounce and cash costs of \$452 per ounce, both net of by-products and on sales of 437,146 ounces of gold and 21,413 tonnes of copper.
+For the sixth consecutive year, the Company achieved its full year production and cost guidance.
+The Company produced 574,606 ounces of gold, which was in line with the full year guidance range of 550,000 to 600,000 ounces of gold and produced 18,351 tonnes of copper, also in line with full year guidance.
+For the full year, the Company recorded an All-In Sustaining Costs of \$617 per ounce and cash costs of \$347 per ounce, both net of by-products and on sales of 555,632 ounces of gold and 18,091 tonnes of copper.
+Please refer to page 40 for further disclosure relating to All-In Sustaining Costs which is a Non-GAAP Measure.